westmarquest/bookSearch/README.md

 ## Acknowledgements

--Google Books API for providing book data.
+- Google Books API for providing book data.
--React, GraphQL, Node.js, and other open-source tools for making development possible.
+- React, GraphQL, Node.js, and other open-source tools for making development possible.